icoratella/icoratella/README.md

 </div>

 ## About Me
 Hello!
 I'm Ilaria Coratella, currently in my second year of a Master’s degree in Bioinformatics and Biocomplexity at Utrecht University.
-I am specializing in Single Cell and Machine Learning.
+My academic journey began with a Bachelor’s in Bioinformatics from Sapienza University of Rome, driven by my curiosity about life’s mechanisms and a passion for mathematics, which led me to computer science and algorithms.
+Bioinformatics is the perfect blend of my interests, allowing me to explore the complexities of biology through computational methods.

 On this GitHub page, I'm taking track of my projects.
 Feel free to take a look :) Enjoy!

 - I’m currently working on [Tumor Cell Classifier](https://github.com/icoratella/Tumor-Cell-Classifier)